sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/5-positionality statements/positionality-statements.md

 **Soybean:** Honestly, I don’t know how to code, but with my social science background, I understand that the birth of technology relies on human collaboration, and designing technology requires the involvement of many people to meet the needs of different groups.
 When I first joined the g0v community, my favorite thing was observing how people used technology.
 This also influenced my choice to pursue a design career.
 The people here are generous, always willing to share how they use technology, along with data and source code, and they are also open to feedback on what they share.
 I love this spirit of openness and open source.

 **Cocoa:** While I have experience in OSS and design, I am relatively new to the Internet Freedom space in Taiwan.
 I approached this workshop as an opportunity to offer my design skills and design experience while learning more about Internet Freedom.
 I had already worked on a few open source projects mainly targeted for the South Asian context, at the time of joining the workshop.

+**Basil:** In high school, I participated in a translation project for open-source software (OSS).
+Additionally, I have some experience using OSS and have recently been deeply involved in related workshops.

 ## What is your connection to workshop participants?
 Do you share any commonalities, identities, or experiences with workshop participants?